mravselj/envfile/README.md

 [![e2e](https://github.com/thaind0/envfile/actions/workflows/e2e.yml/badge.svg)](https://github.com/thaind0/envfile/actions/workflows/e2e.yml)

-This is a fork of [secrets-to-env-action](https://github.com/oNaiPs/secrets-to-env)
+This is a fork of [secrets-to-env-action](https://github.com/thaind0/envfile)

 This action provides the following functionality for GitHub Actions users:

 - Read Github secrets and export **all** of them as environment variables and write them to a file
 - Optionally including, excluding and manipulating variables as needed before importing
+- Additionally enable option to remove secrets prefix before exporting to env and .env

 <table>
 <tr>